UNIT- VI SOCIOLOGY AND EDUCATION

 eliminated.

-The concept of dharma: The world was accepted as real and each individual had a
+world was accepted as real and each individual had a

 definite place in it and definite duties to perform.
 This also varied according to time and